chenxingqiang/clothes-designer/README.md

 1. Incorporate data semantics (such as business terms, column values, etc.) into the prompt, enabling LLM to better understand the semantics and **reduce hallucination**.
 2. Offload the generation of advanced SQL syntax (such as join, formula, etc.) from LLM to the semantic layer to **reduce complexity**.

-With these ideas in mind, we develop SuperSonic as a practical reference implementation and use it to power our real-world products.
-Additionally, to facilitate further development we decide to open source SuperSonic as an extensible framework.
+With these ideas in mind, we develop clothesdesigner as a practical reference implementation and use it to power our real-world products.
+Additionally, to facilitate further development we decide to open source clothesdesigner as an extensible framework.

 ## Out-of-the-box Features